-- For all other Providers, the appropriate state licensing agency. - 3.
+- For dentists, the State Board of Dental Examiners or the NPDB-HIPDB. - For podiatrists, the State Board of Podiatric Examiners or Federation of Podiatric Medical Boards. - For all other Providers, the appropriate state licensing agency. - 3.
 Verification of Medicare/Medicaid sanctions: - NPDB-HIPDB, FSMB, Office of Inspector General database, System for Award Management (SAM), or the American Medical Association (AMA) Physician Master File for physicians. - 4.
-Verification of malpractice history: - NPDB-HIPDB or written confirmation of the past ten (10) years of history of malpractice settlements from the Provider's malpractice carrier. - L. Collecting and reviewing complaints and information from identified adverse events: - At the time of recredentialing, the Quality of Care Report collected from the Quality Management Program for all providers that fall under the scope of credentialing is reviewed to see if there have been any complaints or adverse events reported. - 14.
+Verification of malpractice history: - NPDB-HIPDB or written confirmation of the past ten (10) years of history of malpractice settlements from the Provider's malpractice carrier. - J. Collecting and reviewing complaints and information from identified adverse events: - At the time of recredentialing, the Quality of Care Report collected from the Quality Management Program for all providers that fall under the scope of credentialing is reviewed to see if there have been any complaints or adverse events reported. - 14.
 File Criteria Process.
 To maintain a quality provider network, the Credentials Committee will establish file review criteria and a classification system for credentialing/recredentialing files that have issues requiring further review and discussion.
 NOTE: Settlement/payment date of a claim and the date of the Credentials Committee are used to determine the level of review required. - A. The Credentialing Staff evaluates the file and assigns a classification level of Level 1 (LI) or Level 3 (L3).
-Files are processed according to the defined Level. - Level 1 Criteria (meets criteria): - At recredentialing, issues were reviewed during the previous credentialing cycle and no additional issues have been identified - 2.
+Files are processed according to the defined Level. - Level 1 Criteria (meets criteria): - 1.
+At recredentialing, issues were reviewed during the previous credentialing cycle and no additional issues have been identified - 2.
 Absence of hospital privileges - 3.
 Voluntary resignation without adverse action from the hospital medical staff because of relocation, or the provider no longer wishes to maintain active hospital privileges - 4.
 A physician who has completed the requisite training within the last three (3) years and is not yet board certified - 5.
 A physician who has never been board certified, but has had formal training in the field of practice, and does not have any other issues - 6.
 A physician who has allowed their board certification to lapse, and has no other issues - 7.
 An allied provider (PA, SLP, AUD, OT) who is not board certified, or has allowed their certification to lapse, and has no other issues - 8.
 Open/pending malpractice case(s) - 9.
-Malpractice case(s) that occurred during residency, medical school, or training programs - 10.
-Withdrawn or dismissed case(s) where no monies have been paid on behalf of the provider
+Malpractice case(s) that occurred during residency, medical school, or training programs

-- 11. Past history of a managed care organization discontinuing the relationship with the provider unless the relationship was discontinued for an adverse action - 12.
-A complaint that was filed by a patient to the State Board, which was dismissed by the Board and no further action was taken - Licensure sanctions or restrictions that include revocation, suspension, stipulation, or letter of admonition, etc., that have been previously reviewed and no further action has been taken by the licensing board - 14.
-Work history gaps of less than two years, with no other issues - 15.
+- 10. Withdrawn or dismissed case(s) where no monies have been paid on behalf of the provider - 11.
+Past history of a managed care organization discontinuing the relationship with the provider unless the relationship was discontinued for an adverse action - 12.
+A complaint that was filed by a patient to the State Board, which was dismissed by the Board and no further action was taken - 13.
+Licensure sanctions or restrictions that include revocation, suspension, stipulation, or letter of admonition, etc., that have been previously reviewed and no further action has been taken by the licensing board - 14.
+Work history gaps of less than five years, with no other issues - 15.
 Any licensure sanctions, restrictions, malpractice cases, or issues that are greater than ten (10) years old